Yaredyy/Yaredyy/README.md

   <h4>
   <ul>👀 I’m interested in creating programs, websites, and apps. </ul>
-  <ul>🌱 I'm applying for Graduate Software Engineering programs, but I am also interested in mobile and web development. </ul>
+  <ul>🌱 I'm applying for AI and ML programs, but I am also interested in swe,mobile, and web development. </ul>
   <ul>📫 you can reach me at yaredyyehualashet@gmail.com or +1(347) 935-2598. </ul>
   </h4>